 Manager, Marketing & External Relations, Co-operative Education: Laurie Lahn, ext.
 4058

 Both work and academic terms are full-time and follow a formalized sequence.
 The time spent in the workplace comprises at least 30% of the time spent in academic study.
 Co-op work terms are approximately the length of each study term.
-Students are exposed to the work environment during more than one season of the year and their co-op programs begin and end on an academic term.
+Co-op programs begin and end on an academic term.

 Co-op students follow the same academic program as regular students.
 Because of the alternating pattern of work and study terms, there may be some differences in the scheduling of individual courses.

-Students prepare for the job search by attending workshops and individual counselling sessions.
+Students prepare for the job search by participating in webinars, workshops and speaker series events.
 Each work term is developed in collaboration with the employer and approved by the Department of Co-operative Education as a suitable learning environment that will engage the student in productive work.
-Students apply to employers with whom they are interested in working.
-Employers are encouraged to interview on campus.
-Although employment cannot be guaranteed, every effort is made to ensure that suitable employment is available for students admitted to the option.
+Students apply to employers with whom they are interested in working, and most interviews take place on campus.
+Although the university cannot guarantee that students will obtain employment, staff members in the Co-op Office strive to make suitable employment available to co-op students.

-The student's performance in the workplace is supervised and evaluated by the student's employer.
+Employers supervise their students and evaluate their workplace performance.
 Co-op staff members monitor each student's progress during the work term.
-The co-op curriculum supports student learning goals, personal evaluation and reflection; students are required to set goals each term and write work term reports.
-Students are compensated by their employer for work performed.
+The co-op curriculum supports student learning goals, personal evaluation and reflection; students are required to set goals each term, present and write work term report(s).
+Employers compensate students for the work they perform.

 - Master of Applied Computing